Berkanktk/CyberSecurity/README.md

 * **Smtp.mailfrom/header.from** - The domain the email was sent from (these headers are within Authentication-Results)
 * **Reply-To** - This is the email address a reply email will be sent to instead of the From email address

 In case the mail is encoded using base64, the following command can be used to decrypt the message:
-`base64 -d <filename> > decrypted.<filetype>`
+`base64 -d <filename> > decoded.txt`

 #### Phishing security
 Hyperlinks and IP addresses should be [defanged](https://www.ibm.com/docs/en/rsoa-and-rp/32.0?topic=SSBRUQ_32.0.0/com.ibm.resilient.doc/install/resilient_install_defangURLs.htm).